Ebuka456/AVONMAET-DFA23-DE-SOLUTION/README.md

 5. Fact_Soil
 6. Fact_Weather

 These tables establish a structured foundation for efficient data warehousing, enabling data analysts and scientists to perform advanced analytics and gain insights from the data.
+The scripts to do this can be seen [Here](https://github.com/Ebuka456/AVONMAET-DFA23-DE-SOLUTION/blob/main/DE_ETL_DATAFEST2023/ETL%20DOCUMENTATION.sql)

-## ENTITY RELATIONSHIP DIAGRAM
+## 📘 ENTITY RELATIONSHIP DIAGRAM

 ![](https://github.com/Ebuka456/AVONMAET-DFA23-DE-SOLUTION/blob/main/DE_ETL_DATAFEST2023/ERD.png)

+For more details on the structure, check the [Data Dictionary](https://github.com/Ebuka456/AVONMAET-DFA23-DE-SOLUTION/blob/main/DE_ETL_DATAFEST2023/DATA%20DICTIONARY%20FOR%20DE%20DFA%20DATATHON.pdf)

-## Query Optimization, Final Quality Check, and Documentation
+## 📘 Query Optimization, Final Quality Check, and Documentation
 To enhance query performance, clustering keys were employed to determine the physical storage order of data, reducing data movement during query execution.
 Additionally, comprehensive quality checks were conducted to ensure the data's cleanliness and integrity.

 For more details, including SQL scripts and additional information, please refer to the accompanying documentation.

+## 📘 Challenges Faced
+There are several noteworthy challenges that were encountered during the execution of this project.
+While these challenges may initially appear technical in nature, understanding and addressing them is fundamental to optimizing our future endeavors.
+I elaborated on each of these challenges in a straightforward manner [here](https://github.com/Ebuka456/AVONMAET-DFA23-DE-SOLUTION/blob/main/DE_ETL_DATAFEST2023/CHALLENGES%20FACED.pdf)